An "absurd" numerical method that actually works!

 I guess I'm late and outdated...we'll see!

-The last three journal responses seem to be conditioned by the tendency in modern CFD to try to explain even the fundamentals by bombastic, complex and trendy methods and techniques, leaving aside efforts to do it in a simpler way; in my opinion, this has been a huge burden in trying to understand the fundamentals of fluid dynamics (and aerodynamics).
+The last three journal responses seem to be conditioned by the tendency in modern CFD to try to explain even the fundamentals by bombastic, complex, and trendy methods and techniques, leaving aside efforts to do it more simply; in my opinion, this has been a huge burden in trying to understand the fundamentals of fluid dynamics (and aerodynamics).
 Yes, fundamentals have not been understood at all.
 If you do not believe me, look at this: 10+1 common misconceptions about aerodynamics (librepenzzzador.blogspot.com).

 While my paper was rejected over and over again, I developed two unsteady versions based on the FMVLM concepts.
 These results were also openly published.
 As a result, my first paper was finally peer-reviewed in detail and accepted for publication in a Q1 journal...two years after it was first submitted!
 But that is another story.
 By the way, if you are not too sensitive and have a sense of humor, check this out: Why so serious! 🤡 (librepenzzzador.blogspot.com).